-Back Pain and Exercise: Why Keeping Moving Matters
+Low Back Pain and Exercise: Why Keeping Moving Matters

-Back pain is something most people experience at some point in life.
+Low back pain is something most people experience at some point in life.

 It can come on after lifting, gardening, sitting too long, doing more than usual, or sometimes for no obvious reason at all.
 It might feel stiff, sore, tight, aching, or simply “not right.”
-While it can be unsettling when it happens, the reassuring news is that most back pain is not caused by anything serious, and most people recover well over time (Hartvigsen et al., 2018; ACSQHC, 2021).
+While it can be unsettling when it happens, the reassuring news is that most low back pain is not caused by anything serious, and most people recover well over time (Hartvigsen et al., 2018; ACSQHC, 2021).

 At Antegrity Osteopathy, we take a calm, practical, whole-person approach.
 Our aim is to help you understand what may be going on, reduce unnecessary worry, and guide you forward with a plan that feels realistic for your body and your life.